frankverhoeven/fv-code-highlighter/readme.txt

 A: With version 2.0 and up, it is required to start PHP code with PHP tags (<?php, <?=)

 Q: I have a great idea for this plugin, could I make a suggestion?
 A: Sure you can!
-[Let me know about it](https://frankverhoeven.me/forums/forum/fv-code-highlighter/feature-requests/).
+[Let me know about it](https://frankverhoeven.me/wordpress-plugin-fv-code-highlighter/).

 Q: What to do if I found a bug?
 A: Please report the bug to me as soon as possible.
 This way I can solve the problem and make the plugin better for everyone.
-Visit the forums at [https://frankverhoeven.me/forums/forum/fv-code-highlighter/bug-reports/](https://frankverhoeven.me/forums/forum/fv-code-highlighter/bug-reports/).
+Visit the post at [https://frankverhoeven.me/wordpress-plugin-fv-code-highlighter/](https://frankverhoeven.me/wordpress-plugin-fv-code-highlighter/).

 == Changelog ==

 For more details on changes, please visit the [WordPress Trac](http://plugins.trac.wordpress.org/log/fv-code-highlighter/ "FV Code Highlighter on WordPress Trac").

+= 2.0.5 =

+* Change: Require PHP >= 7.
+* Improvement: General code improvements.

 = 2.0.4 =